firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-79:13">So we thy people and sheep of thy pasture will give thee thanks for ever: we will shew forth thy praise to all generations.</p>

-<p id="psa-80:1"><To the chief Musician upon Shoshannimeduth, A Psalm of Asaph.> Give ear, O Shepherd of Israel, thou that leadest Joseph like a flock; thou that dwellest between the cherubims, shine forth.</p>
+<p id="psa-80:1">Give ear, O Shepherd of Israel, thou that leadest Joseph like a flock; thou that dwellest between the cherubims, shine forth.</p>

 <p id="psa-80:2">Before Ephraim and Benjamin and Manasseh stir up thy strength, and come and save us.</p>